What Naruto runners are forgetting in their plan to attack the illusive military base.

 As for the actual raid, only 150 people were reported to be near the base.
-I was able to get a quote from Sophia Rodriguez, a Saddleback student who actually attended the raid.
+Sophia Rodriguez, a Saddleback student who actually attended the raid.

 “Not many people showed up, they definitely were able to stop us.
-We’ll have to try again some other time.”
+We’ll have to try again some other time,” she said.

 2 million people pledged to attend this event, however the lack of commitment proves how Internet promises do not translate too well to actual action.